"History, as long as it continues to happen, is always another chance." -- R. Jackson Wilson

 In April 2019 I made the Chess Suite public on GitHub because I had to undergo a major surgery in May.
 And you never know ...
 Fortunately, I was able to resume programming a few months later.

 When I programmed new features during the following years, it was an obstacle that the code on GitHub should always be stable and tested.
-Therefore I made the repository on GitHub private again and distributed copies only personally.
-As soon as I hear from programmers who want to work on the Chess Suite, that would be a very good reason to make the code public again.
+Therefore I deleted the Chess Suite's repository on GitHub and begun distributing copies only a personal basis.

 ---